induktio/thinker/Details.md

 Colony Pod.
 At Citizen and Specialist levels, building a colony pod at a size 1 base does not eliminate the base.

 No Early Research.
-At Citizen and Specialist levels, all research points accumulated during the first 5 turns are ignored (removed by early_research_start).
+At Citizen and Specialist levels, all research points accumulated during the first 5 turns are ignored (removed by early_research_start, see other patches included).

 Command Center Maintenance.
 The Maintenance cost of the Command Center facility is equal to the best Reactor level that is available (1 to 4), but never more than half of DIFF rounded up.
 In the mod Command Center only uses the maintenance cost set in alphax.txt.